honeyAndSw/honeyAndSw.github.io/_posts/2015-11-04-programming-scala.markdown

 2.5 Method Declarations
   2.5.4 Nesting Method Definitions and Recursion

 - The JVM and many other language enviorinments don't do tail-call optimizations, which would convert a tail-recursive function into a loop. ...
 Hence, the Scala compiler does limited tail-call optimizations itself.

+- `diamond operator` in Java 7